 As part of this program, CIP provided a \$5.5 million investment for Imperial Fresh Market on the west side of Detroit, Michigan.
 The Shina Family, a group of five brothers who immigrated to the United States from Iraq more than 30 years ago and became U.S. citizens, now operate 14 grocery stores throughout the Detroit metro area.
-Their newest store, Imperial Fresh Market, serves a primarily low-income population.
+Their newest store, Imperial Fresh

+Jobs created or retained: 45 construction; 70 Full-Time Equivalent Market, serves a primarily low-income population.
 Approximately 70 percent of its customers use the Supplemental Nutrition Assistance Program; approximately 90 percent are African American.